-- Subjects 40 years of age and older must also have a negative dobutamine stress.
+- Subjects must also have a negative dobutamine stress echocardiogram.

 - Subjects of childbearing potential must be willing to practice an approved highly effective method of birth control starting at the time of informed consent and for 1 year after the completion of the lymphodepletion regimen.
-Approved methods of birth control are as follows: hormonal contraception (i.e. birth control pills, injection, implant, transdermal patch, vaginal ring); intrauterine device (IUD); tubal ligation or hysterectomy; subject/partner status post vasectomy; implantable or injectable contraceptives; and condoms plus spermicide.
+Approved methods of birth control are as follows: * Hormonal contraception (i.e. birth control pills, injection, implant, transdermal patch, vaginal ring). * Intrauterine device (IUD). * Tubal ligation or hysterectomy. * Subject/partner status post vasectomy. * Implantable or injectable contraceptives. * Condoms plus spermicide.